Failure to Diagnose

 Researchers with the Agency for Healthcare Research and Quality (a division of the U.S. Department of Health and Human Services) opine there are a few different reasons for this.
 They may include:

 - Cognitive bias by physicians.
 Doctors often use a method called “heuristics” to reach a conclusion on a provisional diagnosis, especially when a patient has certain common symptoms.
 Although these can be useful, they are also prone to error.
 For example, may employ “availability heuristic” by diagnosing a current patient based on experience with past cases.
-The problem is the doctors may overlook certain elements of the current case that are unique.
+The problem is the doctors may overlook certain elements of the current case that are unique, as our Fort Lauderdale lawyers understand.
 Also common is the “anchoring heuristic,” which involves relying on an initial impression, even when subsequent information points to another conclusion.

 - Poor teamwork and communication by clinicians.
 Lack of communication between primary care doctors, emergency doctors, surgeons and other health care professionals can result in diagnostic errors.